I. Course Description

 This class presents a broad study, including laboratory experiences, of the areas of physics relevant to science teaching in grades K-12.
 Instruction will be differentiated according to the student needs.
 The course is designed for pre-service or in-service teachers who have a minimal physics background, and is only applicable toward a mojor or minor in physics for those students obtaining teacher certification.

-In this course, everything you learn will be built up from direct observations that you will make in class.
+In this course, everything you learn will be built up from direct observations.
 You will help design and carry out experiments, participate in online discussions, and also carry out your own personal observations, predictions, and reflections.
 Your ability to perform observations, take data, analyze results, and write reports will be enhanced by the use of computer-based sensors and software for data collection and display, mathematical calculations, graphing, drawing, the simulation of physical events, mathematical modeling, and word processing.
 This process will provide you with more than just knowledge about the particular concept under study.
 The goal is for you to understand why a particular scientific definition is made and be able to better comprehend the meaning of the physical laws that unfold.

 Pre-requisites: PHYS 201 or PHYS 231 or PHYS 255